67 lines

 different instances of the inline function may be compiled differently, the

-linker can not reliably and consistently discard duplicate data (I don’t know
+linker can not reliably and consistently discard duplicate data (I dont know

 how the Microsoft linker handles this problem).